France, Itinerary

 Now, the château houses exhibits showcasing da Vinci’s life, art and various inventions.
 You can also walk through the house to view rooms as they were decorated when da Vinci lived there.
 As an added bonus, there are hands-on exhibits and a playground making this chateau ideal for families with young children.

 Advanced tickets are recommended.
-Adult tickets are $20.44 and children’s $14.20.
+Tickets are €19.

 More Château Content You Might Enjoy: Day Tripping to the Ornate Versailles Château from Paris

-Caves Duhard
+Caves Ambacia

-Just a short distance east along the Loire River from Château d’Amboise, Caves Duhard is a wine experience for the oenophiles out there.
+Just a short distance east along the Loire River from Château d’Amboise, Caves Ambacia is a wine experience for the oenophiles out there.
 These caves have been in use for various purposes over the past five centuries but have been used for storing wine since 1874.

 They offer several different experiences for your visit ranging from a tasting with a sommelier to an audio-visual tour of the caves.